Visa to Cuba entering from the United States

 How long is it valid?

-It is valid for 30 days from the date of entry into the country.
-The visa admits an extension of 30 days more of stay to be processed directly with the immigration authorities in Havana.
+The Cuban visa is valid for 30 days from the date of entry into the country.
+After that, it admits an extension of 30 days more of stay to be processed directly with the immigration authorities in Havana.